 The subject field is the first thing that the respondent reads.
 Keep it short, easy to understand and with a clear purpose.
-You can also do a test by sending two emails with different subject fields to a small group of respondents to see if either of the emails receives a larger percentage of answers.
+You can also test your subject lines by sending two emails with different subject fields to a small group of respondents.
+This will allow you to see if either of the emails receives a larger percentage of answers.
 If one does, pick that for your ultimate send out.

 When sending an online survey by email, most survey platform providers allow you to define an email address and sender for your survey send out.
 Don’t forget to use an email address that the respondent will immediately recognise, otherwise you will risk having the email dismissed as spam.
-When it comes to the sender, most companies use their company name as the sender, but it can also be effective to use a specific person as the sender.
+When it comes to the sender, most companies use their company name as the sender, but it can also be effective to use a specific person.
 You could, for example, send the survey from the product manager if the survey is about product development or from a sales representative who has had direct contact with the customer.
 This helps people feel more inclined to respond than what appears to be a run-of-the-mill automated email.

 As with all emails, it is important to use language that suits the company, the target group and the purpose.
 The most important thing is to be clear, irrespective of whether the email has a formal or informal tone.
 One example might look like this: